Rashtriya Swayamsevak Sangh: Second ban

-On 11 July 1949 the Government of India lifted the ban on the RSS by issuing a communique stating that the decision to lift the ban on the RSS had been taken in view of the RSS leader Golwalkar's undertaking to make the group's loyalty towards the Constitution of India and acceptance and respect towards the National Flag of India more explicit in the Constitution of the RSS, which was to be worked out in a democratic manner.
+On 11 July 1949, the government of India lifted the ban on the RSS by issuing a communique, stating that the decision to lift the ban had been taken in view of Golwalkar's undertaking to make the group's loyalty towards the constitution of India and acceptance and respect towards the national flag of India more explicit in the Constitution of the RSS.

 Decolonisation of Dadra and Nagar Haveli

-After India had achieved independence, the RSS was one of the socio-political organisations that supported and participated in movements to decolonise Dadra and Nagar Haveli, which at that time was ruled by Portugal.
-In early 1954 volunteers Raja Wakankar and Nana Kajrekar of the RSS visited the area round about Dadra, Nagar Haveli, and Daman several times to study the topography and get acquainted with locals who wanted the area to change from being a Portuguese colony to being an Indian union territory.
-In April 1954 the RSS formed a coalition with the National Movement Liberation Organisation (NMLO) and the Azad Gomantak Dal (AGD) for the annexation of Dadra and Nagar Haveli into the Republic of India.
-On the night of 21 July, United Front of Goans, a group working independently of the coalition, captured the Portuguese police station at Dadra and declared Dadra independent.
+After India had achieved independence, the RSS supported and participated in movements to decolonise Dadra and Nagar Haveli, which at that time was ruled by Portugal.
+In early 1954 RSS members Raja Wakankar and Nana Kajrekar visited the area several times to study the topography and get acquainted with locals who wanted the area to change from being a Portuguese colony to being an Indian territory.
+In April 1954, the RSS formed a coalition with the National Movement Liberation Organisation (NMLO) and the Azad Gomantak Dal (AGD) for the annexation of Dadra and Nagar Haveli into India.
+On the night of 21 July, the United Front of Goans, a group working independently of the coalition, captured the Portuguese police station at Dadra and declared Dadra independent.
 Subsequently, on 28 July, volunteer teams from the RSS and AGD captured the territories of Naroli and Phiparia and ultimately the capital of Silvassa.
 The Portuguese forces that had escaped and moved towards Nagar Haveli, were assaulted at Khandvel and forced to retreat until they surrendered to the Indian border police at Udava on 11 August 1954.
 A native administration was set up with Appasaheb Karmalkar of the NMLO as the Administrator of Dadra and Nagar Haveli on 11 August 1954.

 The capture of Dadra and Nagar Haveli gave a boost to the movement against Portuguese colonial rule in the Indian subcontinent.
-In 1955 RSS leaders demanded the end of Portuguese rule in Goa and its integration into India.
-When Prime Minister Jawaharlal Nehru refused to provide an armed intervention, RSS leader Jagannath Rao Joshi led the Satyagraha agitation straight into Goa.
+In 1955, RSS leaders demanded the end of Portuguese rule in Goa and its integration into India.
+When Nehru refused to provide an armed intervention, RSS leader Jagannathrao Joshi led an agitation in Goa.
 He was imprisoned with his followers by the Portuguese police.
 The nonviolent protests continued but met with repression.
-On 15 August 1955, the Portuguese police opened fire on the satyagrahis, killing thirty or so civilians.
+On 15 August 1955, the Portuguese police opened fire on the protestors, killing thirty or so unarmed civilians.